emtee40/SPMC-wiki/Recommended-video-settings-for-SPMC,-NVIDIA-Shield-TV-and-UHD-(4K)-TVs-with-4K-GUI.md

 Refresh rate switching doesn't work if the AVR is HDMI 2.0/HDCP 2.2 and the display is HDMI/HDCP 1.4.

-HDR is active only for 4K 50/59.94/60Hz.
-Those modes will always default to 10-bit Rec.
+HDR modes will default to 10-bit Rec.
 2020 YCbCr 4:2:0 (provided the display has support).
-It will switch to 4K 23.976 RGB and then back to YCbCr.
+The Shield will switch to 4K 23.976 RGB and then back to YCbCr.